 *my Iphone pic

-The kitchen is open to the family room, and we designed this simple built in to work with the windows, joined int he middle by a slightly modern mantel design.
+The kitchen is open to the family room, and we designed this simple built in to work with the windows, joined in the middle by a slightly modern mantel design.

 How cute did this mudroom come out?
 I LOVE this tile- it comes in a few colors and is so affordable and is such a great pattern!
 The bench is a great spot for putting on shoes, cubbies underneath to store them and the paneling adds a nice little touch (hooks to be added to hang coats!)

-This might be the best master bathroom we’ve done in our spec projects!
+This might be the best master bathroom we’ve done in all of our spec projects!
 I LOVE IT!!!!!
 That floor is everything- and we took a little risk doing the brass fixtures (not everyone likes brass) but I think it makes the space feel SO much richer!